tsugiproject/tsugi/README.md

 will need different commands):

         CREATE DATABASE tsugi DEFAULT CHARACTER SET utf8;
+        CREATE USER 'ltiuser'@'localhost' IDENTIFIED BY 'ltipassword';
-        GRANT ALL ON tsugi.* TO 'ltiuser'@'localhost' IDENTIFIED BY 'ltipassword';
+        GRANT ALL ON tsugi.* TO 'ltiuser'@'localhost';
+        CREATE USER 'ltiuser'@'127.0.0.1' IDENTIFIED BY 'ltipassword';
-        GRANT ALL ON tsugi.* TO 'ltiuser'@'127.0.0.1' IDENTIFIED BY 'ltipassword';
+        GRANT ALL ON tsugi.* TO 'ltiuser'@'127.0.0.1';

 * Copy the file config-dist.php to config.php and edit the file to put in the appropriate values.
 Make sure to change all the secrets.